Skip to contents

 # feedback

-Knitting via the Knit-Button to qtijs, this exercise renders as:
+Knitting via the Knit-Button to qtijs, this task renders as:

-Alternatively, change the knit parameter to knit: render_opal (see API Opal) to upload to Opal directly, producing:
+Alternatively, change the knit parameter to knit: rqti::render_opal (see article Working with the OPAL API) to upload to OPAL directly, producing:

 The order of the items in the Rmd-list is considered to be the correct one.